willow-red/willow-red/README.md

 name: *red*
 pronouns: *she/her*
 interests: *art, web development, design, the internet, games, computers*
+currently: *incoming master's student at the university of washington — human-centered design and engineering*
-currently: *art and computer programming student at usc + making websites*
+previously: *art and computer programming student at usc, teaching assistant for usc web dev*

 <!--
 **willow-red/willow-red** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.